-A new webpage has been set up for this project which includes details on the activities being undertaken on the 2 sites.
-Click the link above for the next volunteer day.
+Wild Banbury has it's own website which includes details on the activities being undertaken on the 2 sites.
+Click the link above for the next volunteer day or see dates opposite.

 In Spiceball Park the volunteers have been working on the river banks removing excess brash from the newly opened areas as well as undertaking some coppicing work in the woodland area on the east field.
 The plan is to clear a footpath through one of the planted areas to aid movement on that side of the river.